datwinz/dotfiles/README.md

 ## Bugs

 After hibernating or suspending the laptop doesn't automatically connect to the wifi device again.
 So you have to restart NetworkManager with ```sudo sv restart NetworkManager```.

+Do ```aa-complain /usr/libexec/virt-aa-helper```, because for some reason that one doesn't have permission(?) to add profiles for VMs to the apparmor.d/libvirt folder.